-ESG Area Practices Governance A majority of Directors and Proposed Directors are independent The Audit, Compensation and Nominating and Corporate Governance Committees are composed exclusively of independent Directors and the Operations, Safety and Sustainability Committee is composed of a majority of independent Directors • The Company has adopted key governance policies including a Code of Business Conduct and Ethics, a Whistleblower Policy, a Disclosure, Confidentiality and Insider Trading Policy, an Anti-Bribery and Anti-Corruption Policy and a Diversity Policy, and conducts annual reviews of these policies as well as of the Company's Board Mandate and committee Charters.
-Additional corporate policies have been adopted by certain of the Company's subsidiaries that are specific to its Peru and Mexico operations The positions of Chairman and CEO are separated All Directors stand for re-election annually The Board and its committees hold in-camera sessions, without the presence of management, at every meeting • The Company issued its inaugural and foundational ESG report on June 8, 2022, reporting to the following economic, environmental and social charters, principles, or other initiatives: GRI, SASB, UN Global Compact, CDP, ISS, and the IFC Performance Standards Environmental Mercedes Mine: Stewardship Mercedes utilizes an Environmental Management System based on the ISO 14001:2015 standard, which takes into account environmental impact mitigation measures, resource optimization, and key environmental objectives for the operation • A biodiversity monitoring program has been implemented at Mercedes for mammals, reptiles, birds and amphibians, using non-invasive photo-trapping methods, and a program for the rescue and relocation of wildlife in operational areas has been implemented
+ESG Area Practices Governance A majority of Directors are independent. • The Audit Committee is composed exclusively of independent Directors and the Compensation, Nominating and Corporate Governance, and Operations, Safety and Sustainability Committees are composed of a majority of independent Directors. • The Company has adopted key governance policies including a Code of Business Conduct and Ethics, a Whistleblower Policy, a Disclosure, Confidentiality and Insider Trading Policy, an Anti-Bribery and Anti-Corruption Policy and a Diversity Policy, and conducts annual reviews of these policies as well as of the Company's Board Mandate and committee Charters. • Additional corporate policies have been adopted by certain of the Company's subsidiaries that are specific to its Peru and Mexico operations.
+The positions of Chairman and CEO are separated.
+All Directors stand for re-election annually. • The Board and its committees hold in-camera sessions, without the presence of management, at every meeting.

+• The Company issued its most recent ESG report on June 5, 2023, reporting to the following economic, environmental and social charters, principles, or other initiatives: GRI, SASB, UN Global Compact, CDP, ISS, and the IFC Performance Standards.